Lingguo (Lin) Xu

 Working Papers

 Sole authored.
-[PDF] [Slides]
+[SSRN] [Slides]

 Examines anticipatory utility and its effect on delayed consumption using a pre-registered laboratory experiment (n = 360).
 Participants engage in a gold-mining game with random delay/no-delay assignment; anticipation is measured via willingness-to-pay for early information.
 Delays generally reduce valuation, but the effect is concentrated among low-anticipation individuals — anticipatory utility buffers against the negative effects of delay.